Cannibal-Turtle/rss-feed/README.md

     - `novel_url`: The manual URL for the novel’s main page
     - `featured_image`: The URL for the novel’s featured image
     - `pub_date_override`: The override for the system's default time of scraping
-    - `webhook-only fields` Contains information needed for [webhook-discord](https://github.com/Cannibal-Turtle/discord-webhook/tree/main) scripts.
+    - `webhook-only fields`: Contains information needed for [webhook-discord](https://github.com/Cannibal-Turtle/discord-webhook/tree/main) scripts.

+  > 📦 `pyproject.toml` lets other projects (like the Discord webhook script) install this repo as a package using pip.
+It tells Python where to find `novel_mappings.py` so the webhook scripts can always pull the latest novel data straight from here 🔄✨.

 ### Example